2003–04 NHL season

 The 2003–04 NHL season was the 87th regular season of the National Hockey League.
 The Stanley Cup champions were the Tampa Bay Lightning, who won the best of seven series four games to three against the Calgary Flames.

 For the fourth time in eight years, the all-time record for total shutouts in a season was shattered, as 192 shutouts were recorded.
 The 2003–04 regular season was also the first one (excluding the lockout-shortened 1994–95 season) since 1967–68 in which there was neither a 50-goal scorer, nor a 100-point scorer.
-This was the final season that ABC and ESPN televised NHL games until 2021–22.
 It was also the final NHL season before the 2004–05 NHL lockout with games resuming in the fall of 2005 as part of the 2005–06 season, and the final season in which games could end in ties.

 League business

+Collective bargaining agreement

+The existing NHL collective bargaining agreement (CBA) between the league and the players was set to expire in September 2004.
+During the entire 2003–04 season, NHL Commissioner Gary Bettman and NHL Players' Association (NHLPA) head Bob Goodenow waged a war of words with no CBA being signed.
+The dispute eventually led to the 2004–05 NHL lockout and the cancellation of the 2004–05 season.

+New scheduling formula

 The schedule of 82 games was revamped.
 The new format increased divisional games from five to six per team (24 total), and decreased inter-conference games to at least one per team, with three extra games (18 in total).

+Entry draft

+The 2003 NHL entry draft was held on June 21–22, 2003 at the Gaylord Entertainment Center in Nashville, Tennessee.
+Marc-Andre Fleury was selected first overall by the Pittsburgh Penguins.

+Preseason games in Europe

+As part of the NHL Challenge, the Toronto Maple Leafs played a three-preseason-game series in Europe against Finnish team Jokerit Helsinki and the Swedish teams Djurgården Stockholm and Färjestad Karlstad.

+Uniform changes

 The alternating of jerseys was changed.
 For the first season since the 1969–70 season, teams would now wear their colored jerseys at home and white jerseys away.

-The Phoenix Coyotes moved to a new arena in Glendale, Arizona, after playing their first seven seasons at America West Arena.